November 13, 2013

 3. Know your stuff.
 Even student doctors and veterinarians-in-training have the option of practicing their surgical skills on human cadavers donated to science and/or on animals in need (under the supervision of experienced surgeons).

 If medical professionals have choices, shouldn’t elementary, middle, and high school students, too?
 Make a list of the reasons you are against dissection and get all the facts about dissection and its alternatives.
-Videos, 3-D models, charts, CD-ROMs, and other materials are available on loan, free of charge, from several organizations.
+Videos, 3-D models, charts, CD-ROMs, and other materials are available on loan, free of charge, from several organizations, including these:

 Studies have proven that students who use these alternatives learn the material as well as or better than students who perform actual dissections, and alternatives are also less expensive.
 Because an animal can be dissected only once, new specimens must be reordered year after year, while models, videos, and CDs can be used again and again.
 (Find more helpful facts in our Dissection Campaign Packet.)